 Tourists must be deeply impressed by traditional and ancient beauty of countries in Indochina Peninsula like Kingdom of Cambodia.
 Setting your foot here, you will stand a chance of exploring and enjoying distinctive architectural designs of Royal Palace, temples or pagodas that feature Khmer culture.
 However, this time, just leave all of them behind and opt for another tourist attraction with distinctive appearance: Sihanoukville.
-Read more: Cambodia travel
+Read more: Cambodia private tours

 Fairly unspoiled and surrounded three sites by the Gulf of Thailand, the town of Sihanoukville, also known as Kompong Som, is an optimum destination for the visitors who savor moments of relaxation and peace.
 It used to be an old coastal port and has been exploited for tourism development for several past few years.